This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Arlington National Cemetery

-You can also take the trail up the hill from the cemetery a short ways to the Netherlands Carillon and the Marine Corps War Memorial.
+You can also take the trail up the hill from the cemetery to the Netherlands Carillon and the Marine Corps War Memorial.

-Time Estimate: 1.5 to 2 hours to walk the grounds and join in watching the changing of the guard at the Tomb of the Unknown Soldier.
+Time Estimate: 1.5 to 2 hours to walk the grounds and watch the changing of the guard at the Tomb of the Unknown Soldier.

 The National Archives Museum

 Time Estimate: 1 to 1.5 hours to see the historic documents and exhibits.
-This does not factor in time in line to go through security.
-Explore at your own pace since there are no set tours.
+This does not factor in time in line for security.
+Explore at your own pace, there are no set tours.

 Lunch Near The National Mall

-If you want to keep the momentum going, you can visit a museum cafe in one of the Smithsonian museums for lunch.
+If you want to keep the momentum going, visit a museum cafe in one of the Smithsonian museums for lunch.
+You’ll also find lots of fast-casual food trucks along the National Mall green that serve quick bites like burgers, soft pretzels, drinks, and desserts.

-For a sit-down meal consider restaurants along 7th street that are close enough to hop back and continue exploring museums after lunch.
+For a sit-down meal, consider restaurants along 7th Street that are close enough to hop back to the museums after lunch.

 Museums at the National Mall

-There are 11 museums in total around the National Mall, so it is easy to spend half a day or a full day exploring the amazing exhibits in each one.
+There are 11 museums in total around the National Mall, so it’s easy to spend half a day or a full day exploring the amazing exhibits in each one.
+Here is a full list of museums around the National Mall green:

 -